Nasrin-Sohrabi/Nasrin-Sohrabi.github.io/_pages/about.md

 ---

 <span style="text-align: justify;"></span>
-  <ul style="text-align: justify;"> I am currently a Lecturer (Assistant Professor) at <a href="https://www.deakin.edu.au/">Deakin University</a>, School of Information Technologies, Burwood, Melbourne, Australia.
-I completed my Ph.D. in Computer Science at RMIT University under the guidance/supervision of Professor Zahir Tari.
+  <ul style="text-align: justify;"> I am currently a Lecturer (Assistant Professor) at <a href="https://www.deakin.edu.au/">Deakin University</a>, School of Information Technologies, Burwood, Melbourne.
+Before that, I was at RMIT University, Melbourne.
+I completed my Ph.D. in Computer Science at RMIT University.
 Prior to that, I earned a Bachelor's degree in Computer Engineering (Software) and an Honours degree in Computer Science. </ul>